Cesarui/Nasa-ExoPlanet-ML-Model/README.md

 # 🪐 Exoplanet Detection with Machine Learning

-A deep learning project that uses PyTorch and other libraries to predict whether Kepler Objects of Interest (KOIs) are confirmed exoplanets based on their observable characteristics.
+A deep learning project that uses PyTorch and other libraries to predict whether Kepler Objects of Interest (KOIs) are exoplanets based on their observable characteristics.

 ## 📋 Table of Contents
 - [Overview](#overview)